ContextLab/supereeg/docs/tutorial/model_objects.rst

 electrodes.
-The supereeg package offers a few premade models that you can use to reconstruct brain activity, but also a way to create your own model if you have a dataset of intracranial patient data converted into the brain object format.
+The supereeg package offers a few premade models that you can use to reconstruct brain activity, but also a way to create your own model if you have a dataset of intracranial patient data converted into the brain object format or just even a correlation matrix and corresponding locations.
 This tutorial will go over how to use the premade models included in this package, as well as make a new model from scratch.